What are our rights if the landlord ignores our attorney's instructions?

 Answer:

 You do not have to communicate with your landlord.
-However, unless your attorney gets some sort of gag order, he can not prevent the landlord from talking to you.
+However, unless your attorney obtains a gag order, they cannot prevent the landlord from contacting you.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.